Mennonite literature: 21st century

 In 2001, Sandra Birdsell's historical fiction novel The Russlander was shortlisted for the Governor General's Award and in 2004, Miriam Toews won the Governor General's award for her bestselling novel A Complicated Kindness.
 The next year, David Bergen won the Giller Prize for The Time in Between.

 Rhoda Janzen's 2009 memoir Mennonite in a Little Black Dress spent 13 weeks on the New York Times bestseller list.
 In 2016, Katherena Vermette, who is of Mennonite and Metis background, published the bestselling novel The Break.
 In 2021 Rachel Yoder's Nightbitch was a finalist for the PEN/Hemingway Award for Debut Fiction, among other awards.
 Sarah Polley's adaptation of Miriam Toews's novel Women Talking won the Academy Award for Best Adapted Screenplay in 2023.

 In 1990 Katie Funk Wiebe observed that "satire as a comment on the human condition has not been used successfully in Mennonite periodicals, even if clearly labeled satire, indicating that the point of view expressed is likely to be the opposite of what is expressed."
 In 2016, Mennonite writer Andrew Unger started the Mennonite satire website The Daily Bonnet, now called The Unger Review, the success of which indicates a change in attitudes towards satire among Mennonites.
-Turnstone Press published Unger's satirical novel Once Removed in 2020 and a collection of Daily Bonnet articles called The Best of the Bonnet in 2021.
+Turnstone Press published Unger's satirical novel Once Removed in 2020 and a collection of The Daily Bonnet articles called The Best of the Bonnet in 2021.

 Queer Mennonite literature has also emerged in recent years.
 Daniel Shank Cruz notes the work of Lynnette D'anna, Stephen Beachy, Jan Guenther Braun, and Casey Plett as important works of Queer Mennonite literature.
 Plett won the Amazon.ca First Novel Award and the Lambda Literary Award for Transgender Fiction for her novel Little Fish and was long-listed for the Giller Prize for her short story collection A Dream of a Woman.

 While most works of Mennonite literature have been in the categories of literary fiction, poetry, and theatre, in recent years, Mennonite authors have explored genres such as fantasy and science fiction.
-Originating with A.E. van Vogt, more recent Mennonite sci-fi, fantasy and speculative fiction writers include Karl Schroeder, Sofia Samatar, Jessica Penner, and Robert Penner.
+Originating with A. E. van Vogt, more recent Mennonite sci-fi, fantasy and speculative fiction writers include Karl Schroeder, Sofia Samatar, Jessica Penner, and Robert Penner.
 Samatar published a memoir reflecting on her Swiss Mennonite and Somali Muslim background called The White Mosque in 2022.
+Rachel Yoder's 2021 novel Nightbitch is a notable example of magic realism by a Mennonite author.